 Rotten Wood Repair Kits are ideal for the restoration of Windows, Doors and Boats.
-Anything made of wood with a rotten area is an ideal candidate for restoration with a repair kit.
+Anything made of wood with a rotted area is an ideal candidate for restoration with a repair kit.

 These are premium repair kits, comprised of a pair of very high performance two part products.
-They may appear expensive, but the real cost of any repair is never the materials, and is always the time required to do the job properly (normally proper surface preparation).
+These kits may appear expensive, but the real cost of any repair is never the materials, and is always the time required to do the job properly.
 These kits can make a permanent waterproof repair.
 Do it once – do it right.

 How will this repair my wood?

-The CPES will consolidate rotten timber, penetrating deeply into the damaged wood to consolidate and toughen it whilst stopping the rot completely.
+The CPES will consolidate rotten timber, penetrating deeply into the damaged rotted wood to consolidate and toughen it whilst stopping the rot completely.
 The Fill-It filler will bond strongly to the CPES saturated timber, offering a permanent flexible repair which is bonded to the underlying wood.
 Your rotten wood repair will be permanent – the rot will not return.
 CPES seeks out all of the rotting wood, that which is clearly rotted, and the wood that has just started to rot underneath it.
 CPES will saturate all of this timber, and the rotted timber will rot no more.

 The performance of these products at repairing rotten wood is evaluated at WoodRestoration.Com.